 London with Kids: The Complete Family Guide to the British Capital

-Best Family Neighborhoods to Base Yourself
+Best Family Neighbourhoods to Base Yourself

 Where you stay in London matters more than you might think, especially with kids in tow.
 The wrong base can mean long commutes on crowded trains and meltdowns before you even reach your first attraction.
-Here are the neighborhoods that consistently deliver for families.
+Here are the neighbourhoods that consistently deliver for families.

 South Bank

-If I had to pick one neighborhood for a first family visit to London, it would be South Bank every time.
+If I had to pick one neighbourhood for a first family visit to London, it would be South Bank every time.
 The pedestrian-friendly promenade along the Thames means you can walk between major attractions without ever fighting traffic.
 The London Eye, SEA LIFE Aquarium, and Tate Modern are all within strolling distance.
 Street performers keep kids entertained between stops, and there are plenty of casual restaurants with outdoor seating where nobody will judge your toddler for throwing chips on the ground.

 Covent Garden